kej715/DtCyber/README.md

 by CDC for its Cyber 170 series supercomputers.
 In addition to supporting interactive access and local and remote batch operation, the instance provided here supports a very rich collection of programming languages and data communication features.
-NOS 2.8.7 also supports dual-state operation with [NOS/VE 1.8.3](https://en.wikipedia.org/wiki/NOS/VE) when DtCyber is configured to emulate a CYBER 180 model such as a Cyber 860.
+NOS 2.8.7 also supports dual-state operation.
+It can run concurrently with and serve as a frontend for [NOS/VE 1.8.3](https://en.wikipedia.org/wiki/NOS/VE) when DtCyber is configured to emulate a CYBER 180 model such as a Cyber 860.
-- [NOS/BE](https://github.com/bug400/NOSBE712) : the NOS/BE operation system was a
+- [NOS/BE](https://github.com/bug400/NOSBE712) : the NOS/BE operating system was a
 descendent of COS and SCOPE.
 It was designed primarily for batch operation but also supported interactive access.
 Additional documentation about building a NOS/BE system can be found [here](https://codex.retro1.org/cdc:nosbe:building_nos_be_level_712_from_scratch)